 Alternative category

-To be considered for entry under the Alternative category a candidate must meet one or more of the following criteria:
+To be considered for entry under the Alternative category a candidate must not be eligible for any other admission criteria and meet one or more of the following criteria:

-- Hold a degree from a New Zealand university and no longer eligible under the Graduate category;
+• Hold a degree from a New Zealand university;

 Applicants who are offered a place in second-year Dentistry, and are missing the first-year papers (or their equivalent) listed in the BDS schedule, will be required to undertake a prescribed course of study.
 When the Dental Admissions Committee offers a place, applicants will be advised which papers they must complete, as well as the grades that must be attained in order to be eligible to be admitted to second year Dentistry.

-The interview will be conducted by Zoom during the week 2–6 October 2023 or in November 2023.
+The interview will be conducted by Zoom in early October 2024.
 Not all applicants will be selected for interview.

 Places on the programme are limited so offers will be determined by the calibre of students who meet all admissions criteria.